Parking in Reykjavik, Iceland - Guide 2024

 However, there are even more specifics for these zones.

-For example, in P1 (red and light red on the map below), you’ll pay 430 ISK per hour, or 2.99 EUR, or $3.21 USD.
+For example, in P1 (red and light red on the map below), you’ll pay 600 ISK per hour, or 4 EUR, or $4.3.
 P1 parking areas are plentiful, especially in the most high-demand, high-traffic areas, like those in downtown, near hotels or near tourist sites.
+It is now only allowed to park there for three hours at a time.

 In P3 areas (green on the map below), you’ll also pay the same, but only for the first two hours of parking.
-After that, the fee goes down to 65 ISK, or 0.45 EUR, or $0.49 USD.
+After that, the fee goes down to 65 ISK, or 0.4 EUR, or $0.4.

 Likewise (orange on the map below), P4 areas only charge the 220 ISK per hour rate on weekdays, between the hours of 8 a.m. and 4 p.m.; outside of those days and times, parking in P4 is free.